tercen/viewlux2csv_fileconverter/README.md

 # viewlux2cvs file converter

 #### Description
-`viewlux2cvs` converts a measurement file of ViewLux uHTS Microplate Imager file by selecting all plate information within the measurement file and outputing each plate seperately into a run folder.
+`viewlux2cvs` converts a ViewLux file by extracting each plate measurement and outputing each plate seperately into a `run_id` folder.

 ##### Usage